GovTechSG/techpass-user-docs/docs/support/account.md

 <details>
 <summary style="font-size:18px">I would like to terminate my TechPass account, what should I do?</summary>

-If you have a SEED device, offboard your SEED device by following the [offboarding guide]: https://docs.developer.tech.gov.sg/docs/security-suite-for-engineering-endpoint-devices/offboard-device/offboard-device-from-seed.
-After offbarding your SEED device, create a [service-request]: https://go.gov.sg/seed-techpass-support.
+If you have a SEED device, offboard your SEED device by following the [offboarding guide](https://docs.developer.tech.gov.sg/docs/security-suite-for-engineering-endpoint-devices/offboard-device/offboard-device-from-seed).
+After offbarding your SEED device, create a [service-request](https://go.gov.sg/seed-techpass-support).
 Upon verification, we will teminate the TechPass account.

-If you do not have a SEED device, create a [service-request]: https://go.gov.sg/seed-techpass-support.
+If you do not have a SEED device, create a [service-request](https://go.gov.sg/seed-techpass-support).
 Upon verification, we will teminate the TechPass account.

 <hr/></details><br>